Anti-CD30 biAb-AATC in Patients With Relapsed/Refractory CD30 Positive Hematopoietic Malignancies

 Immune: Has a diagnosis of immunodeficiency or is receiving chronic systemic steroid therapy or any other form of immunosuppressive therapy within 7 days prior to the first dose of trial treatment.
 Steroid premedication for imaging scans is allowed.
 Replacement therapy (e.g., thyroxine, insulin, or physiologic corticosteroid replacement therapy for adrenal or pituitary insufficiency, etc.) is not considered a form of systemic treatment.

 Infectious: Systemic fungal, bacterial, viral, or other infection not controlled (defined as exhibiting ongoing signs/symptoms related to the infection and without improvement, despite appropriate antibiotics or other treatment).
-Patients with possible fungal infections must have had at least 2 weeks of appropriate anti-fungal antibiotics and be asymptomatic.
+Patients with possible fungal infections must have had appropriate anti-fungal antibiotics and adequately controlled.
+HIV-positive patients on combination antiretroviral therapy are ineligible because of the unknown ability to expand T cell populations for CD30 biAb-AATC product in this setting.
+In addition, these patients are at increased risk of lethal infections when treated with marrow-suppressive therapy.
+Appropriate studies will be undertaken in patients receiving combination antiretroviral therapy when indicated.

-Pulmonary: No current or prior history of anti-CD30 therapy related pulmonary toxicity.
+Pulmonary: Prior history of anti-CD30 therapy related pulmonary toxicity.

-Neurologic: No current or prior history of progressive multifocal leukoencephalopathy (PML).
+Neurologic: Prior history of progressive multifocal leukoencephalopathy (PML).

-Cardiac: Patients cannot be diagnosed with NYHA Class III or IV (Appendix 5) congestive heart failure, ventricular arrhythmias, or uncontrolled hypertension.
+Cardiac: Patients diagnosed with NYHA Class III or IV congestive heart failure, ventricular arrhythmias, or uncontrolled hypertension.

 Study Plan